musings from the studio

 Be Where You Are (You can’t be where you’re not)

-Like any great ritualistic practice, such as yoga and meditation, smudging brings you back to yourself.
+Like any great ritualistic practice, such as yoga and meditation, smoke cleansing brings you back to yourself.
 As I was often reminded by a favorite yoga teacher, “Be where you are.
 You can’t be where you aren’t”.
 Many people like to recite mantras or affirmations while smudging.
 My personal favorite comes from A Course in Miracles, “Where would you have me go?
 What would you have me do?
 What would you have me say, and to whom?”.
 Another favorite is, “I cleanse this space of any negativity or impure energy that does not serve my higher good”.

 Clean Your Energy & Lift Your Spirits